maxnd/mxMarkEdit/README.md

 The formulas are shown in the color set by the user for the code (see below the option of the app for more information).

-It's possible to sort the content of the current column of the current table with the shortcut `Meta` + `Ctrl` + `S`.
+It's possible to sort the content of the current column of the current table with the shortcut `Meta` + `Ctrl` + `S` (ascending) or `Meta` + `Ctrl` + `Shift` + `S` (descending).
 Numeric content are put before textual ones, and the possible empty lines before numbers.
 If a formula is present in any column, the sorting is limited to the rows before it.
 If no formula is present and the table is not followed by another table, with a name in the tables names column, it's necessary to mark the bottom row of the current table creating a fictional table after it; it's enough to write just its title.

 To delete the content of the grid so that it’s not loaded any more, delete the related file with the `.csv` extension when it’s not loaded.